Sunny Isles Beach, FL Property Crime Rates and Non-Violent Crime Maps

 • In Asbury Lake, FL, crime costs $12 per person, which is $111 less than in Sunny Isles Beach

-The table below shows the total cost of crime to the residents of Sunny Isles Beach for the year 2025 along with the projected cost per resident.
+The table below breaks the property-crime total into its four offenses for Sunny Isles Beach, with the projected cost per resident.

 Crime